Understanding operational 5G: a first measurement study on its coverage, performance and energy consumption

 Spying on the floating point behavior of existing, unmodified scientific applications

-Spying on the floating point behavior of existing, unmodified scientific applications Dinda et al., HPDC'20 It's common knowledge that the IEEE standard floating point number representations used in modern computers have their quirks, for example not being able to accurately represent numbers such as 1/3, or 0.1.
-The wikipedia page on floating point numbers describes ...
-Continue Reading
+Spying on the floating point behavior of existing, unmodified scientific applications Dinda et al., HPDC’20 It’s common knowledge that the IEEE standard floating point number representations used in modern computers have their quirks, for example not being able to accurately represent numbers such as 1/3, or 0.1.
+The wikipedia page on floating point numbers describes a … Continue reading Spying on the floating point behavior of existing, unmodified scientific applications

 Static Analysis of Java Enterprise Applications: Frameworks and Caches, the Elephants in the Room

-Static analysis of Java enterprise applications: frameworks and caches, the elephants in the room, Antoniadis et al., PLDI'20 Static analysis is a key component of many quality and security analysis tools.
+Static analysis of Java enterprise applications: frameworks and caches, the elephants in the room, Antoniadis et al., PLDI’20 Static analysis is a key component of many quality and security analysis tools.
 Being static, it has the advantage that analysis results can be produced solely from source code without the need to execute the program.
-This ...
-Continue Reading
+This means … Continue reading Static Analysis of Java Enterprise Applications: Frameworks and Caches, the Elephants in the Room

 Watchman: monitoring dependency conflicts for Python library ecosystem